-Are you baffled why all your post hysterectomy weight loss efforts have failed?
+Are you also baffled why weight loss after hysterectomy seems impossible?

 Following a hysterectomy, you might find yourself gaining weight or you may be overweight from the beginning and may feel as though losing weight after a hysterectomy is impossible.

 Weight gain after hysterectomy can be especially harmful because it can contribute to getting pelvic floor weakness and a vaginal prolapse after the hysterectomy.

 If you have trouble losing weight after your surgery, try the following guidelines.
 (Recommended by my doctor after my hysterectomy.)